Manage data cubes

 After you create a data cube, you can adjust any settings in the edit screen.

-You can create additional data cubes by duplicating an existing data cube and editing its properties.
+You can create additional data cubes by duplicating existing data cubes and editing their configuration.

 Edit a data cube